agilepro/epiconsciousness/docs/Religion/Apologetics/complexity.md

 # Too Complex For Nature?

+## Complexity Implies a Designer

+A designer has to imagine all the parts, and to do so it must make a simplified representation for a working intelligence to imagine.

+Evolution has no such limitation.
+It can work with trillions of interconnecting parts and it does not need to make a simplified representation because there is no intelligence required.
+If the trillions of interacting parts works (survives) then it is copied (reproduced) without any need for intelligence.

+![](./complexity-false-comparison.png)

+## Complexity Implies God

 An online discussion.
 Indented comments are the other person.

-![](./complexity-false-comparison.png)

-## Complexity Implies God

 > One of the things that convinced me that God exists is the order, design, and complexity of the human body.
 In my experience, where I find order, design, and complexity there is typically an intelligent mind at the origin of the object.